abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ## Functional Programming

+> - Functional programming is about **Verbs** (actions)
+>   - it's like a black box that takes something in and returns something out
-> Functional programming is about **Verbs** (actions), & object oriented programming is about **pronouns** (objects and things)
+> - object oriented programming is about **pronouns** (objects and things) -> "keep state to yourself and send/receive messages"

 ### currying-vs-partial Application

 ![currying-vs-partialapplication](./img/currying-vs-partialapplication.jpeg)

 - **currying**: one argument at a time
-  - It is translating a function that takes multiple arguments into a sequence of functions, each accepting one argument.
+  - It is translating a function that takes multiple arguments into a sequence of **single-argument-functions**, each accepting one argument.
 - **partial application**: The process of applying a function to some of its arguments.
 The partially applied function gets returned for later use.
+- these 2 concepts use **Closures**

 ---